LupineDevelopment/Social-Share-Utils/README.md

 ## LICENSE

-Social-Share-Utils library is provided under the GPLv2 license.
+Social-Share-Utils library is provided under the LGPL v2.1 license.
 See its contents in the `LICENSE` file.
 Nevertheless, if the only parts of Social-Share-Utils you change are the necessary ones listed in the **Required code changes** section above, you don't need to publish your code.